Skip to Content

 What you need for lantern tea light jars

 These mini paper lanterns were designed to go around small yoghurt jars.
-However, if you don’t have small pots, you can print them on heavy paper.
-They then will stand up on their own.
+However, you can print them on construction paper; they will stand up independently and be used for garlands.

 Chinese Paper Lantern Designs 1